-To do this, write down your goals on a calendar or use a goal-setting app.
-This makes your resolution a priority because you are setting aside time to actually do it.
-A calendar also helps you track progress, reschedule activities if needed and see how far you’ve come.
+To do this, I write down my goals on a calendar, wall planner, or goal tracker app.
+In my mind, this makes my resolution a priority because I am setting aside my precious time to actually do it.
+An app also helps you track progress, reschedule activities if needed and see how far you’ve come.

 These time blocks are as important as your work and other activities, and like a doctor’s appointment, it’s important to show up and make it happen.

-Committing to a goal can be as simple as telling a family member, friend or work colleague about it so you stay focused and motivated.
+Committing to a goal can be as simple as telling a family member, friend, or work colleague about it so you stay focused and motivated.
 Some people make their goals public on social media, while others make a promise to a person they look up to, like a teacher or a boss.
-Hell, even tell your kids … after all, they are your biggest fans!
+Hell, I even tell your kids … after all, they are my biggest fans!

-When you tell people you love about your goal, you become more accountable.
+When you tell people you love about your goal, you become more accountable … and therefore, committed.

-HOW TO FOLLOW THROUGH WITH YOUR NEW YEAR RESOLUTIONS
+HOW TO FOLLOW THROUGH WITH YOUR NEW YEAR’S RESOLUTIONS

 Make a battle plan

-Your plan could include positive self-talk, affirmations and calling someone on your support system for encouragement.
+I ward off tough times with positive self-talk, affirmations, and calling someone on my support system for encouragement.

 Get back on track

-It’s inevitable that you will feel discouraged, tired, bored or distracted on your way to accomplishing your goal.
-And it’s inevitable that you will slip up.
+You will inevitably feel discouraged, tired, bored or distracted on your way to accomplishing your goal.
+And you will inevitably slip up.